Searches

 Stop words

-A “stop word” is a commonly used word that a search engine has been programmed to ignore when indexing entries, and when retrieving search results.
+A stop word is a commonly used word that a search engine is programmed to ignore when indexing entries and retrieving search results.

-By default, Optimizely Search & Navigation indexes everything and does not apply stop words at the index level.
-This is because the use of stop words negatively impacts precision.
-For example, if a query contains a stop word, it matches any document, and matches phrases that it should not.
-Indexing everything supports exact phrase matches, even if a phrase contains a word that one might consider a stop word.
+Optimizely Search & Navigation, by default, indexes everything and does not apply stop words at the index level because their use negatively impacts precision.
+For example, a query containing a stop word matches any document and phrases it should not.
+Indexing everything supports exact phrase matches, even if a phrase has a word that one might consider a stop word.

-is a special case.
-Here, stop words are used when selecting terms from the source document, and the stop word is simply a part of that specific query.
+MoreLikeThis is a special case.
+Here, stop words are used when selecting terms from the source document, and the stop word is a part of that specific query.

 If you still want to use stop words in a query, remove them from the query string before passing it to Optimizely Search & Navigation.